aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

     none
 ```

-When the CLI successfully configures your backend, your backend configuration will be saved to '/amplify' folder.
+When the CLI successfully configures your backend, the backend configuration files are saved to '/amplify' folder.
 You don't need to manually edit the content of this folder as it is maintained automatically by the CLI.

 ## Adding Analytics

-Let's add our first backend feature to our app, and this will be Analytics.
-Note that, adding analytics won't change the user experience in your app, but it will provide valuable metrics that you can track with Amazon Pinpoint dashboard.
+Let's add our first backend feature to our app, Analytics.
+Adding Analytics won't change the user experience, but it will provide valuable metrics that you can track in Amazon Pinpoint dashboard.

-While enabling analytics, you will learn how to use Amplify CLI and configure your app to work with Amplify Framework.
-Generally speaking, when you deploy your backend with *amplify push* command, here is what happening under the hood:
+While enabling Analytics, you will also learn how to use Amplify CLI and configure your app to work with backend services.

+When you deploy your backend with Amplify CLI, here is what happens under the hood:

-1 - The CLI creates and provisions related resources on your account
+1- The CLI creates and provisions related resources on your account
-2 - The CLI updates your '/amplify' folder, which has all the relevant information about your backend on AWS
+2- The CLI updates your '/amplify' folder, which has all the relevant information about your backend on AWS
-2 - The CLI updates the configuration file `aws-exports.js` with latest resource credentials
+2- The CLI updates the configuration file `aws-exports.js` with the latest resource credentials

 As a front-end developer, you only need to import the auto generated *aws-exports.js* configuration file in your Ionic app, and configure your app with *Amplify.configure()* method call.

-To add analytics to your application, simply run the following commands:
+So, to add analytics to your application,  run the following commands:

 ```bash
 $ amplify add analytics
 $ amplify push
 ```

+After successfully executing the *push* command, the CLI creates your configuration file *aws-exports.js* in your '/src' folder.

 ### Working with The Configuration File

-After successfully executing the *push* command, the CLI creates your configuration file *aws-exports.js* in your '/src' folder.
 The next step is to import `aws-exports.js` configuration file into your app.

 Note that the file extension for the Amplify configuration file is '.js'.
-Since we are using TypeScript in our Ionic app, you need to change the name of the aws-exports file to *aws-exports.ts*, so you can import it.
-This could be a bit tricky while you are adding new cloud features; you need to rename the latest version of *aws-exports.js* every time your backend is updated.
+Since we are using TypeScript, you need to change the file extension from '.js' to '.ts' to import the file.
+This can be a bit tricky when you are adding new cloud features; you need to rename the latest version of *aws-exports.js* every time your backend is updated.
 Consider using a task-runner that will make this operation for you.
 {: .callout .callout--info}

 To configure your app, open *src/main.ts* and make the following changes in code: